 Chocolate Banana Baked Oatmeal

-This Chocolate Banana Baked Oatmeal is a healthy, easy breakfast that can be made ahead of time!
-This vegan-friendly recipe can be drizzled with peanut butter for added protein!
+This Chocolate Banana Baked Oatmeal is a healthy, easy breakfast that can be made ahead of time, making breakfasts a breeze.
+This vegan-friendly recipe can also be drizzled with peanut butter for added protein or left as is.
+Who doesn't love a good chocolate and peanut butter combo though?

 5 from 1 vote